 The Wyoming Nonprofit Network is actively monitoring the COVID-19 pandemic and its impact on nonprofits and resources available for the sector.
 We are in frequent communication with Wyoming's nonprofits, state health and safety partners, the National Council of Nonprofits, and other state nonprofit associations across the country.

-STATE RELIEF BILLS
+STATE RELIEF FUNDS

 Coronavirus Aid, Relief, and Economic Security Act (CARES Act)